-Anyone with an interest in military history, or probably history in general will be aware that last year the RAF Museum recovered the only known intact Dornier Do 17 bomber that had managed to crash land upside down just off the coast of Kent.
+Anyone with an interest in military history, or probably in history in general will be aware that last year the RAF Museum recovered the only known intact Dornier Do 17 bomber that had managed to crash land upside down just off the coast of Kent.

 Raised out of the waters last year, the aircraft is undergoing long-term conservation work in a large building in Cosford where it is currently being sprayed with a mild type of lemon juice to remove the results of 75 years in the water.

 If you’ve seen the Mary Rose conservation work — same idea, but metal instead of wood.

 Although the main frame is “up north”, there will be a chance later this month to get up close to some smaller pieces and have a go at cleaning them.

 On Friday 28th of February the RAF Museum in London will be unveiling a brand new display dedicated to the Dornier Do 17 project in the Museum’s Sunderland Hall.

 As part of the day’s activities visitors will have for one day only the never to be repeated opportunity to clean parts from the retrieved aircraft under the careful guidance of the Museum’s Conservation Team.